AdityaBaxla/app-dev-docs/docs/appdev-II-theory/variables.md

 ```

 :::info
-Note the **""** around John and Hello, these are called strings, and age is given a value without any quotes which is a number.
+Note the **""** around John and Hello, these are called strings, and age is given a numeric value without any quotes which is a number.
 We will discuss more on the datatype in upcoming chapter.
 :::

-### variable naming
+### Variable naming

 There are two limitations on variable names in JavaScript: